What Are EEOC Job Description Requirements and Why Do They Matter?

 It’s easy to pen down a job description, but if you forget about EEOC job description requirements, you can land in serious trouble.
 So, what’s the solution then?

 You must learn about EEOC requirements and how they affect job descriptions.
 Compliance with EEOC guidelines guarantees equal opportunity hiring for business owners, HR professionals, or entrepreneurs.
-To learn more about EEOC job description requirements, why they matter, and how to write inclusive, read on.
+To learn more about EEOC job description requirements, why they matter, and how to write inclusive job descriptions, read on.

 What is the EEOC?